Bhupesh-V/areyouok/README.md

 ## Who is `AreYouOk` made for ?

-- FOSS Package Maintainers 📦️:<br>
+- **OSS Package Maintainers** 📦️:<br>
   With packages comes documentation which needs to be constantly updated & checked for dead/non-functioning URLs.
-AreYouOk integrates seamlessly with Github Actions (since its a CLI).
-- Tech Bloggers ✍️ :<br>
+- **Tech Bloggers** ✍️ :<br>
-  If you are someone who writes countless tutorials & owns the source for your website, Use areyouok to make sure your blogs don't contain any non-functioning URLs
+  If you are someone who writes countless tutorials & owns the source for your website, Use areyouok to make sure your blogs don't contain any non-functioning URLs.
-- Literally anyone who wants to check a bunch of URLs for being dead ☠️  or not
+- Literally anyone who wants to check a bunch of URLs for being dead ☠️  or not, SEO experts?

 With time _AreYouOk_ can evolve to analyze URLs over a remote resource as well, send your ideas ✨️ through [**Discussions**](https://github.com/Bhupesh-V/areyouok/discussions)